How Medical Schools Review Applications

 While expectations, missions, policies, and requirements are unique to each medical school, many schools look for students who demonstrate an ability to handle challenging coursework and have the personal attributes needed to work with people.
 It’s important for applicants to show that they’ve done well in upper-level science courses, and “doing well on the MCAT® exam shows that you can handle medical school coursework,” says Irene Tise, admissions officer in the Office of Medical Student Admissions at Wake Forest School of Medicine.

-Lori Nicolaysen, assistant dean of admissions at Weill Cornell Medical College, adds that they “seek students who have also demonstrated exceptional personal initiative.
+Lori Nicolaysen, former assistant dean of admissions at Weill Cornell Medical College, adds that they “seek students who have also demonstrated exceptional personal initiative.
 Such initiative may take the form of leadership, creativity, research, community service, motivation, or other life experiences.”

-Mickey Foxwell, M.D., associate dean for admissions at University of Maryland School of Medicine says, “Each applicant needs to be as sure as possible that this is what they want to do with their life.
+Mickey Foxwell, M.D., former associate dean for admissions at University of Maryland School of Medicine says, “Each applicant needs to be as sure as possible that this is what they want to do with their life.
 That motivation can be demonstrated through academic achievement and also through exposure to clinical medicine and community service.
 Does the applicant know what it’s like to take care of someone?
 Does the applicant have an idea about the advantages and disadvantages of a career in medicine?”

 Schools also look for evidence that an applicant has demonstrated good judgment, compassion, and selflessness— qualities every physician should embody.
 Applicants can show evidence through their involvement in extracurricular activities, letters of evaluation, and their personal statement.